syamfarh/tp/docs/UserGuide.md

 ### List out all contacts : `list`

-Shows a list of all contacts.
+Shows a list of all contacts

 #### Format:
 * `list`